 Since 1st January 2005 the Bundesamt für Migration und Flüchtlinge – BAMF (Federal Office for Migration and Refugees) has provided funding for certain types of integration courses.
 These courses are aimed at new immigrants or immigrants who have lived in Germany for some time and have a long-term residence permit, but whose German language skills still need improvement.
 The immigration office or job centre may make it obligatory for these individuals to enrol in an integration course, or these individuals may register for an integration course independently and apply for financial support from the BAMF headquarters in the city of Cologne.
-Registered refugees from Eritrea, Iraq, Iran and Syria also have a right to visit an integration course.
+Registered refugees from countries of origin with good prospects of staying also have a right to visit an integration course.
 Our consultation team will gladly assist you in applying for either full or partial financial support for participation in these courses.

 Our integration courses consist of a language course and a follow-up orientation course in which knowledge of the German legal system, history and culture is imparted.
 Successful completion of these courses includes taking a final test as part of the orientation course (Leben in Deutschland – Living in Germany) as well as the German language test Deutsch-Test für Zuwanderer (DTZ).
 Candidates who have successfully completed both components will receive an official BAMF certificate.
 This certificate will allow them to apply for German citizenship after 7 (instead of 8) years of residence in Germany.

 Each 45-minute class hour costs €2.29 for learners who have secured partial funding from BAMF.
 Depending on the person’s individual case, full financial support may be possible.
 The final tests are free of charge.